-The instrument set is used to create percutaneous access ports to the facet and sacroiliac joints, for preparation and dissection of tissue using manual instruments, and for coagulation, tissue reduction, and ablation by means of radiofrequency energy.
+PERCULINE joint is a universal instrument system for percutaneous denervation of the facet and sacroiliac joint using 4 MHz radiofrequency.
+The instrument set is used for percutaneous access to the facet and sacroiliac joints, for tissue preparation and dissection with manual instruments, and for coagulation, tissue reduction and ablation using radiofrequency.

-The CURIS® radiofrequency generator with a working frequency of 4 MHz is the centerpiece of this effective tissue-preserving coagulation system.
-This, combined with the actively articulating TipControl RF Electrode, provides for precise positioning of the radiofrequency energy in the tissue.
+The radiofrequency generator, Radioblator RF4, with an operating frequency of 4 MHz is the heart of this effective tissue-sparing coagulation system.
+In combination with the TipControl RF electrode, which can be actively angled, controlled positioning of the radiofrequency application in the tissue is guaranteed.

-Predominant symptoms are back pain or neck pain without significant spreading and without neurological deficits.
-The pain is conducted along the medial branches of the dorsal ramus of the spinal nerve.
-The objective of radiofrequency denervation is selective thermal destruction of these nerve fibers in order to permanently interrupt the conduction of pain.
+The small facet joints are surrounded by a dense network of nerve fibers.
+These are irritated by inflammatory processes that occur, for example, in osteoarthritis.
+Direct mechanical irritation can also occur due to instability.
+Leading symptoms are back pain or neck pain without significant radiation and without neurological deficits.
+Pain is directed along the medial branches of the dorsal ramus spinal nerve.
+Therefore, the goal of 4 Mhz radiofrequency denervation is to selectively destroy these nerve fibers to permanently interrupt pain conduction.

-Much the same as the small vertebral joints, the sacroiliac joint (SIJ) is frequently a generator of back pain.
-The mechanisms are similar here.
-The sacroiliac syndrome frequently occurs after stabilization of the spine because the sacroiliac joint is subject to a greater load which, in turn, leads to mechanical and inflammatory irritations of the nerves at this joint.
+The sacroiliac joint is often a generator of back pain.
+Sacroiliac joint syndrome often occurs after spinal stabilization because of the increased stress placed on it after surgery.
+This in turn leads to mechanical and inflammatory irritation of the nerves at this joint.